Writing a Qualitative Paper

 Who the course is intended for

 The course is suitable for people who have already completed or are well underway with their qualitative data collection and analysis.
-If you are not yet at that stage then it would be worth considering applying at a later stage.
+If you are not yet at that stage please consider booking onto a later course.

 The course will cover the following: